Popular services

 Find the list of documents for Applying to incorporate a Company, Business Entities, Company, Company`s Lifecycle, Starting a Company, Guidance, Incorporating a Company | Companies Section, Department of Registrar of Companies and Intellectual Property at the Registrar’s official website at companies.gov.cy

 Register the company for tax, VAT, social insurance and pensions.
-Once done, Inland Revenue will give you a unique tax identification number.
+Once you have completed this, Inland Revenue will give you a unique tax identification number.

-The business license will be issued for the company.
+The company will be issued a business license.
 Now the company can start work.

 To get a student visa for Cyprus, you must be a full-time student at a recognised institution of higher education.
 Before coming to Cyprus, you will send the institution several certified documents.
 These are: